Clacton Town F.C.: History

 In 1956–57 Clacton won the East Anglian Cup and reached the fourth and final qualifying round of the FA Cup, but lost 3–2 at home to Yiewsley.
 After finishing fifth in 1957–58 the club moved up to the South-East Division of the Southern League.
 Although they finished second from bottom in their first season, the following year they won the newly renamed Division One, and were promoted to the Premier Division.
 In their first season in the Premier Division they reached the first round of the FA Cup for the first, and to date only time, but lost 3–1 at home to Southend United.
 However, after finishing twenty-first out of 22 clubs in 1962–63, they were relegated back to Division One, and after a mid-table finish in 1963–64, returned to the Eastern Counties League.

 Clacton finished as runners-up in their first season back in the league, a feat repeated in 1974–75, a season in which they again reached the final qualifying round of the FA Cup.
 They also won the League Cup in 1973–74.
 The club remained in the Premier Division until the end of the 1991–92 season, in which they finished second from bottom, and were relegated to Division One.
 They returned to the Premier Division as Division One champions in 1994–95, and won the Eastern Floodlit Cup the following season.
 They were relegated again in 1997–98, but won the Division One Cup and Division One at the first attempt to make an immediate return.
 In 1999–2000 they won the East Anglian Cup for a second time, and in 2001–02 won the League Cup.

 In 2005–06 Clacton failed to win a league match all season, finishing bottom of the Premier Division with only a single point and a goal difference of –159.
 Despite the poor performance, they were not relegated as two clubs (AFC Sudbury and Bury Town) were promoted from the league and one club from Division One (Fulbourn Institute) were refused promotion.
 Although they improved the following season, finishing twenty-first with 38 points, they were relegated to Division One.
 On 15 June 2007 the club was reconstituted as F.C.
 Clacton, a community interest company.
 They returned to the Premier Division after finishing as Division One runners-up in 2009–10.
 Despite finishing bottom of the Premier Division in 2012–13, the club were not relegated as two clubs left the Premier Division and only two clubs were promoted from Division One.

 At the end of the 2020–21 season Clacton were transferred to the Essex Senior League.
+In 2024–25 they finished bottom of the league and were relegated to Division One South of the Eastern Counties League.
+In 2026 the club returned to its original name of Clacton Town.